Jonnymcc/Debt-Repayment-Strategy-Sim/README.md

 Spoilers: Paying the loan with the highest APR will save more money on interest payed (duh) and also pays off the total debt in less time (provided payments are consistent).
+Or it depends...